j-o-e-l/ansible/README.md

 # Objective - Use Ansible to test the ssh connection, and show some variables.

-# Objective - Use Ansible to configure the target, step-by-step.
+# Objective - Use Ansible to configure the target with a playbook, and roles -- step-by-step.